… not in our stars …

 The straightforward content, if not the full emotional and dimensions and poetry, comes across.
 Seeing this play is a reasonable way to get to know better Shakespeare’s masterful Lear.
 One would expect more, though, with all that star power.

-King Lear plays at the Public Theater in Manhattan's Greenwich Village through November 20th.
-For more information and tickets, click on live link of title.
+King Lear plays at the Public Theater in Manhattan’s Greenwich Village through November 20th.

-*The cast icludes (alphabetically) CHE AYENDE, CRAIG BOCKHORN, KRISTEN CONNOLLY, MICHAEL CRANE, HERB FOSTER, SETH GILLIAM, ENID GRAHAM, BILL IRWIN, MICHAEL IZQUIERDO, MICHAEL MCKEAN, ARIAN MOAYED, KELLI O'HARA, JOHN DOUGLAS THOMPSON, RICHARD TOPOL, SAM WATERSTON, FRANK WOOD
+*The cast includes (alphabetically) CHE AYENDE, CRAIG BOCKHORN, KRISTEN CONNOLLY, MICHAEL CRANE, HERB FOSTER, SETH GILLIAM, ENID GRAHAM, BILL IRWIN, MICHAEL IZQUIERDO, MICHAEL MCKEAN, ARIAN MOAYED, KELLI O’HARA, JOHN DOUGLAS THOMPSON, RICHARD TOPOL, SAM WATERSTON, FRANK WOOD